 Lawful basis for Data Processing

-GDPR considers 6 lawful basis for data processing.
+GDPR considers 6 lawful bases for data processing.
 Understanding which one applies to your data inventory, and, more importantly, where your organization is on shaky ground will make all the difference.
 This is one area where a good GDPR expertise is unquestionably worth paying top dollars.

 - David: Current customers and other contractual parties (partners, employees) are the easy ones.
 A simple matrix of all the data that gets covered under these basis should be identified as such as part of the data inventory efforts.